Log In

 For example, if someone's asking for a gift you can't afford this Christmas, see if it can be postponed until the next birthday or Christmas the following year.
 Or simply be honest or let them know you've already selected a different gift.

 If someone's asking for a financial loan, be clear that you'd have loved to help if you could, but have other commitments.
-Make sure that you let them know as early as possible, and not leaving them to scramble at the very last minute.
+But don't leave them to scramble at the very last minute—make sure that you let them know as early as possible.

 Wrapping up